CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.md

 1. The **Top retention labels applied to content** card shows you how many items have a given retention label.
 Retention labels are used to manage the retention and disposition of content in your organization.
 When applied, they can be used to control how long an item will be kept before deletion, whether it should be reviewed prior to deletion, when its retention period expires, and whether it should be marked as a record.

-    >**Note:** If this card displays the message,**"No retention labels detected"**, it means you haven't created or published any retention labels or no content has had a retention label applied.
+    >**Note:** If this card displays the message,**"No retention labels detected"**, it means you haven't created or published any retention labels, or no content has had a retention label applied.

-1. The **Top activities detected** card provides a quick summary of the most common actions that users are taking on the sensitivity labeled items.
+1. The **Top activities detected** card provides a quick summary of the most common actions that users are taking on the sensitivity-labeled items.

-    >**Note:** If this card displays the message, **"No activity detected"** it means that there's been no activity on the files or that user and admin auditing isn't turned on.
+    >**Note:** If this card displays the message, **"No activity detected"**, it means that there's been no activity on the files or that user and admin auditing isn't turned on.

-1. The **Sensitivity and retention labeled data by location** cards provide visibility into the number of items that have which label as well as their location.
+1. The **Sensitivity and retention labeled data by location** cards provide visibility into the number of items that have which label, as well as their location.

-    >**Note:** If this card displays the message, **"No locations detected"**, it means you haven't created or published any sensitivity labels or no content has had a retention label applied.
+    >**Note:** If this card displays the message, **"No locations detected"**, it means you haven't created or published any sensitivity labels, or no content has had a retention label applied.

 ### Task 2.2: Using Content Explorer for Data Classification

 **Content explorer** allows you to natively view the items that were summarized on the **Overview** page.
-It shows a current snapshot of the items that have a sensitivity label, a retention label or have been classified as a sensitive information type in your organization.
+It shows a current snapshot of the items that have a sensitivity label, a retention label, or have been classified as a sensitive information type in your organization.

 Follow the given steps to use the content explorer for data classification:

 1. Navigate to `https://compliance.microsoft.com/` and sign in using the **CloudLabs provided credentials**.

-1. In the left navigation pane of the compliance portal, select **Data classification** and then, select **Content explorer**.
+1. In the left navigation pane of the compliance portal, select **Data classification** and then select **Content explorer**.

-1. If you know the name of the label, or the sensitive information type, you can type that into the filter box.
+1. If you know the name of the label or the sensitive information type, you can type that into the filter box.

 1. Alternately, you can browse for the item by expanding the label type and selecting the label from the list.